alsarmie/DD2414-Documentation/docs/assembly/landing_gear.md

 ### Mounting to Q380 Arm

+The two legs with the small platforms for the RealSense D435i stereo cameras should face towards the front of the drone, and the two without should be in the back of the drone.

-Find the right spot on the Q380 arm (as on the images below) and carefully push the clip of the main leg onto the arm of the Q380 quadrotor frame.
+To install them, find the right spot on the Q380 arm (as on the images below) and carefully push the clip of the main leg onto the arm of the Q380 quadrotor frame.
 Note that the longer side of the V in the top of the clip points goes towards the center of the drone frame and that the pyramidal supports of the clip slide